StackVista/stackstate-docs/configure/topology/configure-email-event-notifications.md

     }
    ```

-2. Restart StackState to apply the configuration changes.
+2. Restart Rancher Observability to apply the configuration changes.
-3. You can [manage the event handlers configured for a view](/use/events/manage-event-handlers.md) in the StackState UI right panel **View summary** tab under **Event handlers**.
+3. You can [manage the event handlers configured for a view](/use/events/manage-event-handlers.md) in the Rancher Observability UI right panel **View summary** tab under **Event handlers**.
 {% endtab %}
 {% endtabs %}